This post explains tipping (gratuities) for services in Paris, what is customary, and what is not.

 For coffee or drinks, it's usual to just round up the price, somewhere between 20 centimes and €1 per drink.

-If the place is particularly busy, or you want the bartender to remember you, bump it up to a few euros.
+If the cafes or bars are particularly busy, or you want the bartender to remember you, bump it up to a few euros.
 And bartenders really do remember good tippers!

-Tipping is not required by etiquette in restaurants, but if you enjoyed your meal, it's nice to leave 5 - 10%.
+Tipping is not considered etiquette by French people in French restaurants, but if you enjoyed your meal, it's nice to leave 5 - 10%.

 If you really enjoyed the meal, or plan on returning to the restaurant and want the wait staff to like you, 15% is a generous tip.

 Also keep in mind that if you put the tip on your credit card, the server will probably never see it.
 It's always best to tip in cash.

 Room Service - 15% of the total bill, but make sure it is not already included in the bill.